 A beautifully written, highly personal account of the gardening year

-Isabel Bannerman was born in Paddington in 1962, the youngest of five children who lived in a terraced house in London's Kensington High Street.
-She began gardening when she met Julian Bannerman, owner of Bannerman’s Bar in the Old Town, Edinburgh, when she was at University.
+Isabel Bannerman was born in Paddington in 1962, the youngest of five children.
+She began gardening when, as a university student, she met Julian Bannerman, owner of Bannerman's Bar in Edinburgh.
 Together they moved to a derelict baroque mansion in Wiltshire and camped whilst restoring the house and starting to design gardens and garden buildings for a living.
-With a lot of luck and hard work they established a practice, winning gold medals at Chelsea and working for discerning clients such as HRH, The Prince of Wales, Andrew Lloyd-Webber and more recently George Clooney and Sting and Trudie Styler.
+With a lot of luck and hard work they established a practice, winning Gold Medals at Chelsea and working for HRH The Prince of Wales and clients from the worlds of fashion and film.
 Isabel has taken photographs since she was at school and began making her particular style of botanical scans in 2003.
 She has had four solo shows of her work, which is in the collections of Jasper Conran, and Richard E Grant.
 She writes occasional gardening pieces for the Telegraph and Sunday Times.
-She wrote and photographed Landscape Of Dreams (Pimpernel Press, 2016), describing fourteen gardens created by the Bannerans and their way of working together.
+She wrote and photographed Landscape Of Dreams (Pimpernel Press, 2016), describing fourteen gardens created by the Bannermans and their way of working together.
 Scent Magic is her second book, and is the result of ten years researching and note-taking on her favourite subject, scent in the garden.